-The whole academy attends training sessions led by the SENCO termly, who also offers optional training in specific areas of needs through Curriculum Masterclass and drop in sessions.
+The whole school attends training sessions led by the SENDCO termly, who also offers optional training in specific areas of needs through Curriculum Masterclass and drop in sessions.

 All members of teaching staff discuss the progress of all pupils and the support and provision that is being offered to them through their subject lead.
-The SENCO is involved in these conversations if the progress of a student with SEND is not in line with expectations.
+The SENDCO is involved in these conversations if the progress of a pupil with SEND is not in line with expectations.

-The academy offers opportunities for staff to reflect on their practice and to offer peer-topeer support and guidance.
+The school offers opportunities for staff to reflect on their practice and to offer peer-to-peer support and guidance.